Clicky

 Launch Mode

-The Launch mode is usually found more on high-performance models like the RXT-X and RXP-X. Launch mode is ideal for a drag race with someone else or a quick off the line start in a race.
+With using the Launch mode it’s usually found more on high-performance models like the RXT-X and RXP-X. It’s ideal for a drag race with someone else or a quick off the line start in a race.

 See a launch mode review here: